 Frank has been listed in Best Lawyers in America every year since 2006, in Chambers USA since 2003, and he is a multi-year member of the Lawdragon 500, an acknowledgment given to the top 500 lawyers in America.
 Each year since 2007, Frank has been selected by his peers as a Southwest Super Lawyer, a distinction awarded to the top 5 percent of lawyers in the region.

-Frank has served as lead director for several public and private companies in industries including healthcare and has served as Chair of the Phoenix Children’s Hospital Foundation and as a member of that hospital’s Board of Directors.
+Frank has served as lead director for several public and private companies in industries including healthcare and has served as Chair of the Phoenix Children’s Hospital Foundation and as a member of their Board of Directors.
 He is a member of Greater Phoenix Leadership and has served as the Chair of the Board of Directors of the Boys and Girls Clubs of Metropolitan Phoenix, as a member of the Board of Directors of the Herberger Theater Company, as well as the Board of Directors of the Arizona Science Center.
 He is frequently invited to speak to community and nonprofit organizations.

 Frank is also the Editor of The Directors Handbook, A Field Guide to 101 Situations Commonly Encountered in the Boardroom.